timss/vimconf/README.md

 My personal Vim configuration.

-Useable for a wide array of tasks, easy to install and has an explained .vimrc.
+Easy to install, explained .vimrc and usable for a wide array of tasks.
 All required files to get it up and running is included.
 Fonts aswell.

 The install process heavily relies upon the genious plugin manager Vundle, thus it is included.
 It doesn't matter if it's outdated, it'll update itself.

 ### Installation
-To install simply download, copy .vim and .vimrc to your home-folder, open an empty file with Vim and run this to install (same goes for updating)
+To install simply download and copy all the files to your home-folder, open an empty file with Vim and run this to install.
+It's the same command for updating.

     :BundleInstall